 At Supertrends, we are co-creating the future – and you can be a part of it

 A growing number of companies are striving to bring cell-based food to consumers, including cultured meat as well as fish and seafood.
 When do you think the first cell-based seafood will be available in restaurants?
 When will the first large-scale bioreactors be operational?
 How long before regulators approve cell-based animal muscle for human consumption in the US?
-Join the Supertrends community by downloading the beta version of our App on the App Store or Google Play for free and make your own predictions!
+Visit the Supertrends App and make your own predictions!
 Not an App user yet?
 Visit the Supertrends Pro – page to learn about your benefits and request a trial – for free!

 © 2021 Supertrends